-Permit the packets matching the IP-MAC Binding entries only With this option enabled, when receiving a packet, the router will check whether the IP address, MAC address and receiving interface match any of the IP-MAC Binding entries.
+Permit the packets matching the IP-MAC Binding entries only

+With this option enabled, when receiving a packet, the router will check whether the IP address, MAC address and receiving interface match any of the IP-MAC Binding entries.
 Only the matched packets will be forwarded.
-I THE IP-MAC DITIONING ENTITIES ONly interface match any of the IP-MAC Binding entries.
-Only the

 Send GARP packets when ARP attack is detected With this option enabled, the router will send GARP packets to the hosts if it detects ARP spoofing packets on the network.
-The GAR packets will inform the hosts of the correct ARP information, which is used to replace the wrong ARP information in the hosts.
-Interval If the Send GARP packets when ARP attack is detected enabled, configure the time interval for sending GARP packets.
-Th valid values are from 1 to 10000 milliseconds.
+The GARP packets will inform the hosts of the correct ARP information, which is used to replace the wrong ARP information in the hosts.
+Interval If the Send GARP packets when ARP attack is detected is enabled, configure the time interval for sending GARP packets.
+The valid values are from 1 to 10000 milliseconds.